 The original Tamiami Airport was not depicted at all (even as an abandoned airfield) on the 1979 USGS topo map.

-The remains of the original Tamiami Airport were still visible in the 1998 USGS aerial photo:
+The remains of the original Tamiami Airport were still visible in the 1994 USGS aerial view looking north:

 two 3,800' paved runways, parallel taxiways, and a parking ramp on the southeast corner of the property.